asobolev/toy-network/README.md

 4. modifiable connections from input layer to layer 2 (e.g. any synapse model with "stdp" in its name)

-tries to make the network learn to differentiyte the four stimuli, such, that from the spike output of layer 2 you can tell, which stimulus was active.
+tries to make the network learn to differentiate the four stimuli, such, that from the spike output of layer 2 you can tell, which stimulus was active.

 You will need to add more components to the network, to make it work.
 E.g.